Joseph Coyne: Personality and Persona

 Theatre historian and author W. J. MacQueen-Pope, who worked with Coyne on The Merry Widow, described him as "a curious-looking fellow, with a round face and a pair of rather sad eyes, loose-limbed and with a habit of kicking out on each side with his feet as he walked.
 Here was a man who could twist a woman round his finger without effort, but his simple, wistful appeal, and who also would be hail-fellow-well-met with the men; there was the smile and the lurking mischief in the eye, which peep forth from time to time, to prove it.

-"On the stage Joseph Coyne was unique.
-Few, very few, men had the mixture of charm, ability and talent which he possessed, and few, very few, ever stormed the hearts of the British Public as did this young American.
-London not only took him to itself but kept him.
-He was here so long, and so well beloved, that most people forgot he was an American altogether.
-He was a complete professional.
-He had learnt his business the hard way.
+On the stage, Joseph Coyne had a distinct style.
+This American actor became popular with the British public.
+He lived and worked in London for a long time that many people did not realize he was from the United States.
+He was a professional who developed his skills through many years of experience in the industry.

 One critic, in reviewing The Quaker Girl wrote of him that, like other stars of musical comedy including Gertie Millar, "It is no good their pretending to be any one else.
 We go to see themselves, and all we ask is that the authors and others shall give them every chance of being themselves in the most pronounced and personal fashion".

 MacQueen-Pope also had the following to say about Joe Coyne: "He was an extraordinary man.
 All theatrical people are a little mad; otherwise they are no good in that crazy place, the Theatre.
 But Joe had slightly more madness than usual.
 He had strong likes and dislikes.
 If he did not like anyone, they knew all about it.
 If he did, the knew all about it too.
 It was a matter of extreme difficulty to get him to make up his mind about anything—especially if it was for his own good.
 One of the present writers had a long-drawn-out and weary task in persuading him to play in Going Up at the Gaiety, in which he made an immense success.
 He was very doubtful about it.
 But he did it.

 "He was of a very economical turn of mind.
 He believed in ready money, but had little faith in banks or investments.
 He liked to see his cash.
 For many hears he kept his money in a safe deposit in the West End and would go down and count it.
 He said he would retire when it reached a certain figure.
 That figure was never reached because he was persuaded to make some investments--or speculations--also against his will, and he suffered for this departure from his custom by losing a lot of money in one of the Wall Street crashes.